Cueva Galera is situated in the stunning province of Granada, Spain.

-The town hall square is surrounded by elegant Baroque houses restored to their former glory, the town hall, post office and the obligatory tapas bar.
+The town hall square is surrounded by elegant Baroque houses, the town hall, post office and the obligatory tapas bar.

 The fountain bubbles away constantly and neighbours chat under the shade of the trees, a typically traditional Andalusian village scene.